juicedio/.github/profile/README.md

 ## Download now

 📥 Download Juiced on any device and create an account to start selling.
-Whether you’re a geek who uses Linux, or you're ultra savy with your brand new iPhone 18, Juiced supports all devices.
-You can instal our latest version of the [Juiced App](https://juiced.io/download) now.
+Whether you’re a tech wizard who uses Linux, or you're ultra trendy with your brand new iPhone 18, Juiced supports all devices.
+You can install the latest version of the [Juiced App](https://juiced.io/download) now.

 ## Follow us